Phoenix Nursing School

 The baccalaureate degree program in nursing at Arizona College of Nursing – Phoenix is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org).
 All Arizona College of Nursing campuses are also institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).

-Understanding the differences between a Licensed Practical Nurse (LPN) school and a Bachelor of Science in Nursing (BSN) school is crucial to planning your nursing career path.
-This because the education requirements between RNs and LPNs vary significantly.
-An LPN program typically takes about one to two years to complete.
-It is intended to prepare students for entry-level nursing roles to perform basic nursing care under the supervision of registered nurse (RNs) and physicians.
+Knowing how a Licensed Practical Nurse (LPN) school and a Bachelor of Science in Nursing (BSN) school compare is an important part of planning your career path.
+The education requirements between RNs and LPNs vary significantly.
+An LPN school typically prepares students for entry-level nursing roles in about one to two years, providing basic patient care carried out under the supervision of registered nurses (RNs) and physicians.
+A BSN school covers a broader scope of nursing education, preparing you to work as a registered nurse with a wider range of clinical responsibilities and more room to grow throughout your career.

-Registered Nurses in the Phoenix-Mesa-Chandler area of Arizona have a median nursing salary of $98,160 per year.
+Salary is a practical consideration when you’re planning your nursing career, and Phoenix is a strong market for registered nurses.
+Registered Nurses in the Phoenix-Mesa-Chandler area of Arizona have a median annual salary of $98,160.

 Updated 5/2025.
 Source: https://www.onetonline.org/link/localwages/29-1141.00?zip=85053

-A nursing assistant provides basic patient care and support, such as helping with daily activities and monitoring vital signs, under the supervision of a registered nurse (RN).
-An RN, on the other hand, typically has more advanced training and responsibilities, including developing and implementing patient care plans, administering medications, and performing complex medical procedures.
-RNs also oversee and coordinate care provided by nursing assistants and other healthcare staff.
+While both roles work within patient care settings, the scope of responsibility between a nursing assistant and a registered nurse (RN) differs considerably.
+Nursing assistants focus on basic patient care and support, such as helping with daily activities and monitoring vital signs, under the supervision of an RN.
+Registered nurses take on a broader clinical role that includes developing and implementing patient care plans, administering medications, performing complex medical procedures, and overseeing the work of nursing assistants and other healthcare staff.

-Earning a BSN degree can open doors to more advanced roles and opportunities in the nursing field as an RN.
-Our BSN program is designed to provide the comprehensive education and clinical experience to help advance your career.
+Earning a BSN degree positions you for that expanded scope of practice and opens up more advanced career opportunities in the nursing field.
+Our BSN program gives you the comprehensive education and clinical experience you need to move your career forward.

-Applying to our three-year BSN program starts with a few straightforward requirements: a cumulative GPA of 2.75 or higher from high school or college and a qualifying score on the HESI A2 assessment.
-Depending on your HESI A2 score, a GPA waiver may be available.
+Our admissions process is designed to be clear and move at a pace that keeps you informed along the way.
+To apply to our three-year BSN program, you’ll need a cumulative GPA of 2.75 or higher from high school or college, along with a qualifying score on the HESI A2 assessment.
+A GPA waiver may be available depending on your HESI A2 score.

-Contact our admissions team to learn more about how we support you throughout your nursing education.
+Reach out to our admissions team to learn more about the full range of resources available to you and how we support students from enrollment all the way through to graduation.
 We’re committed to helping you pursue your goal of becoming an RN.

 Learn more about why Arizona College of Nursing is right for you.

-Arizona College of Nursing (AZCN) – Phoenix is not a 100% online nursing program in Arizona.
-However, most of our campuses offer some online nursing courses.
-The AZCN curriculum includes a mixture of in-person, online, and blended classes.
-At the majority of our campuses, many non-clinical courses are offered asynchronously and delivered fully online, while nursing courses with a clinical component are held in person.
+Arizona College of Nursing – Phoenix is not a 100% online nursing school in Arizona, though online learning is part of how our curriculum is delivered.
+Most of our campuses offer some online nursing courses, and our curriculum includes a mixture of in-person, online, and blended classes.
+At the majority of our campuses, many non-clinical courses are offered asynchronously and delivered fully online, while courses with a clinical component are held in person.

-Our general education courses also incorporate a blended learning experience, including night and virtual classes, providing flexibility for our students.
-Contact our admissions team to learn more about our online nursing course formats at AZCN Phoenix and how you can earn a BSN degree in just three years.
+General education courses also incorporate a blended learning experience, with night and virtual classes providing flexibility as you work through our program.
+Reach out to our admissions team with any questions about online nursing course formats at AZCN Phoenix and how you can earn your BSN degree in just three years.

-The NCLEX exam is the licensing examination that you must pass to become a registered nurse and practice legally.
-Passing this exam demonstrates that you’ve met the minimum competency standards required for entry-level nursing practice.
-The NCLEX exam is a standardized test used across all states to ensure consistent nursing practice standards.
-Successfully completing it allows you to apply for your nursing license and begin your professional nursing career in Arizona.
+Completing your nursing degree is a major milestone, and passing the NCLEX-RN is what takes you from graduate to licensed registered nurse.
+Passing the exam shows that you’ve met the minimum competency standards required for entry-level nursing practice, and it is required for licensure in every state.
+Because the NCLEX-RN is a standardized test used across all states, it ensures consistent nursing practice standards nationwide.
+Successfully completing it allows you to apply for your nursing license and begin your professional career in Arizona.

 After completing your BSN degree and fulfilling Arizona’s licensing requirements, many nursing career paths may become available to you in the Phoenix area.